Jacinto Quirarte: Academic career and authorship

-Quirarte taught at many places before and during his eventual settling into his career at UTSA.
+Quirarte taught at many places before settling into his career at the University of Texas at San Antonio.
 He taught at the University of Texas at Austin, Colegio Americano in Mexico City, University of the Americas in Mexico City and Yale University.
 He was a visiting professor at the University of California at Santa Barbara, University of New Mexico at Albuquerque and the American University of London.

-Quirarte worked for two years as a cultural affairs representative for the United States Embassy in Caracas, Venezuela.
+Quirarte worked for two years as a cultural affairs representative for the United States embassy in Caracas, Venezuela.
 During this time, he was part of a cultural exchange program which helped bring pop art to South America.

-In the early 1970s, Quirarte, along with his wife, Sara, interviewed Mexican Artists from around the United States, driving cross-country from San Antonio to New York and then back west to California.
-He interviewed as many Chicano or Mexican-American artists as he was able to find through networking in order to give a scholarly approach to Chicano art.
+In the early 1970s, Quirarte, along with his wife, Sara, interviewed Mexican artists from around the United States, driving cross-country from San Antonio to New York and then back west to California.
+He interviewed as many Chicano or Mexican-American artists as he could find through networking, in order to give a scholarly approach to Chicano art.
 Much of Quirarte's interest in Chicano art was because of its use of pre-Columbian iconography.
-The interviews he took during this trip became the basis of his important book, Mexican American Artists.
-Most of the interviews were taken in 1970.
+The interviews he took during this trip were mostly done in 1970, and became the basis of his important book, Mexican American Artists.
 This book was important to many Chicanos and especially Chicano artists because it "gave a reality--a documented reality--to the idea--or concept--of Chicano art."

-Quirarte started working for UTSA in 1972 when he was recruited by educator, Tomás Rivera.
-He was one of the founding deans of UTSA and was in charge of what was then called the College of Arts.
-He laid much of "the groundwork" for modern programs at UTSA.
+Quirarte started working for the University of Texas at San Antonio in 1972, when he was recruited by educator Tomás Rivera.
+He was one of the founding deans of UTSA, and was in charge of what was then called the College of Arts.
+He laid much of the groundwork for modern programs at UTSA.
 He retired from UTSA in 1999, but continued teaching until 2008.

 Because Quirarte was an expert on pre-Columbian and Latino art, he served on many committees.
-President Gerald Ford appointed Quirarte to be one of twenty-five people appointed to the American Revolution Bicentennial Advisory Council.
+President Gerald Ford chose him as one of twenty-five people appointed to the American Revolution Bicentennial Advisory Council.
 Quirarte served as the chair for the National Task Force on Hispanic Art for the National Endowment for the Arts (NEA) from 1982 to 1987.
-Quirarte was a founding member and first president of the Association of Latin American Art.
+He was a founding member and first president of the Association of Latin American Art.

-Quirarte died in Helotes, Texas on July 20, 2012.
+Quirarte died in Helotes, Texas, on July 20, 2012.